equinix/metal-cli/docs/packet_device_start.md

 ### Options

 ```
-  -h, --help        help for start
+  -h, --help        Help for start
   -i, --id string   UUID of the device
 ```